thepassle/pwa-helpers/README.md

 `<pwa-update-available>` is a zero dependency web component that lets users easily show a 'update available' notification.

 `<pwa-update-available>` will have a `hidden` attribute until the [updatefound](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration#Examples) notification is sent, and the new service worker is succesfully installed.
-Do note that `installed` is not the same as `activated`; your new service worker may be `installed`, but it may _not_ be controlling the page yet, in which case it will be in the `waiting` state instead.

-Clicking the `<pwa-update-available>` component will post a [message](https://developer.mozilla.org/en-US/docs/Web/API/Client/postMessage) to your service worker with `{type: 'SKIP_WAITING'}`, which lets your new service worker take control of the page.
+Clicking the `<pwa-update-available>` component will [post a message](https://developer.mozilla.org/en-US/docs/Web/API/Client/postMessage) to your service worker with a `{type: 'SKIP_WAITING'}` object, which lets your new service worker call `skipWaiting` and then reload the page on `controllerchange`.

 Instructions on how to catch this message in your service worker are described down below.